jeff231li/pseudo-hard-sphere-solvation-scripts/README.md

 <img src="images/corrected_radius.png" alt="Alt Text" width="400" height="400">

+## Molecular Dynamics Simulations
+There is a simple Python script that creates the system for the **CB8** model (see [Table 1](http://chemrxiv.org/engage/chemrxiv/article-details/679a4658fa469535b9502fb8) of the manuscript for the different CB8 models studied) located in the [simulation](simulation) folder and runs MD simulations at the initial and final states (i.e. $z=0$ Ang and $z=15$ Ang).

+> [Note]
+I still need to add a Python script that runs the free energy simulations (steered-MD, umbrella sampling restraints) and the alchemical version used to estimate the hydration free energy.

 ## Notes about repo
 All MD simulations for this study were performed using OpenMM version 7.5.1.
-I have also tested this with version 8, and any OpenMM version greater than 7.5.1 will work.
+I have also tested this with version 8, and so any OpenMM version greater than 7.5.1 should work.

 > [!Note]
 This repo is still a work in progress; I will add many more things shortly.